Cirkit Designer Logo

 FAQs

-1. Can I use the valve with a 5V power supply?
+Q: Can I use a solenoid irrigation valve with a 5V microcontroller?

-Most solenoid irrigation valves are designed for cold water.
-Check the operating temperature range before using with hot water.
+A: Most solenoid irrigation valves are designed for cold water.
+Check the manufacturer's specifications for temperature limits.

-4. How do I know if the valve is Normally Closed (NC)?
+Q: How do I know the flow direction?